 The best budget wireless gaming mouse

-If the price of the Logitech G Pro Wireless gave you a fright, then you'll be pleased to hear that the excellent Corsair Harpoon RGB Wireless is can be had for less than half that amount.
+If the price of the Logitech G Pro Wireless gave you a fright, then you'll be pleased to hear that the excellent Corsair Harpoon RGB Wireless can be had for a whole lot less.
 This is an absolute steal for those after an affordable wireless gaming mouse, and thanks to Corsair's super fast Slipstream wireless technology, the Harpoon RGB Wireless feels just as nippy as its Logitech rival, making it great for gaming and general desktop duties alike.

 The Harpoon Wireless has built-in low latency Bluetooth support as well, just in case you've got one too many 2.4GHz wireless devices getting in the way of things, but even in my many wireless device-ridden home it worked like an absolute dream.